 You should know everything you can about your health.
 You can also be a big part of improving others’ lives and strengthening your communities.
-Start with understanding your rights and responsibilities, including your right to have your complaints and appeals heard.
+Start with understanding your rights and responsibilities, including your right to have your grievances/complaints and appeals heard.
 You also have a number of options to be involved in the way we serve you, your loved ones, and your neighbors.

 These collaborative groups work together to help children, youth, adults, and families struggling with mental health or substance use issues in their communities.
 Group members include representatives from local agencies, service providers, consumers, families, and advocates.
 You are welcome to attend meetings.
 Learn more.